Legal · Privacy policy

 Important: If you are already a patient, additional privacy information may be provided at the clinic (for example, about clinical records).
 This page focuses primarily on data processed through this website and initial enquiries.

 To ask a privacy question or request your data, use the privacy request form.
 If your query relates to an appointment, use the appointment enquiry form.
+We aim to respond within 30 days to rights requests; we may ask for ID to verify your identity; and for urgent medical concerns, contact your clinician or NHS 111/999 as appropriate.

 What personal data we collect